bugger69/ResumeManager/Server/readme.md

 Company: companyName, field, (...need more here)

 Intern: companyID ( work hours, pay and other stuff.
 Still figuring what to put here.)

+TODO: PORT MONGOOSE SETUP TO CONFIG FOLDER.